Turning Motivation into Measurable Workplace Success

 As clichéd as it sounds, a happy workforce makes for a happy and more productive workplace.
+Reports such as the Gallup Employee Engagement Index show that motivated employees substantially reduce turnover and improve team productivity.
 With that being said, here are five foolproof ways to motivate your workforce.

 Offer Lateral Growth Opportunities

-In order to encourage and cultivate loyal and dedicated employees who not only complete their work on time and to the best of their ability, but also enjoy and thrive during the process.
+In order to encourage and cultivate loyal and dedicated employees who not only complete their work on time and to the best of their ability, but also enjoy and thrive during the process, companies need to prioritise professional development and internal mobility.

-Lateral growth is a fantastic way of helping individual employees understand and experience different roles within the company on the same hierarchical level as their own.
+Lateral growth is a fantastic way of helping individual employees understand and experience different roles within the company on the same hierarchical level as their own, similar to the cross-functional mobility offered in many DEI-driven workplaces.

 Additionally, offering lateral movement, either on a temporary or permanent basis, will also give them a sense of career projection and allow you to keep your most skillful employees working for you and not a competitor.